Configuring how content is indexed

 <p>Nullam id dolor id nibh ultricies.</p>

-This will be indexed as: Condimentum Nullam.
+The above example will be indexed as: Condimentum Nullam.
 Image Title.
 Image Alt.
 Nullam id dolor id nibh ultricies.